 - Write Down How the Accident Happened and Your Symptoms.
 As soon as you can, write down how the accident happened and when.
 List your symptoms.
 Be as detailed as possible with both accounts.
 Keep track of doctor visits and treatments.
 Also, include things like physical therapy or if a doctor refers you to a specialist.

 - Don’t Leave Anything Out.
-When speaking with your doctor, don’t leave anything out or downplay something.
+When speaking with your doctor, don’t leave anything out because you think it’s unimportant.
+You may think it’s not a big deal, but it could indicate something serious to your doctor.
 If you leave something untreated, it could develop into worse symptoms over time.
 You also might not get as much compensation for your injuries if you leave out important facts.
+You shouldn’t downplay your injuries, either.
+We have a tendency to not want to admit how much pain we’re in, but this is not the time to do this.
+Be honest about how these injuries have affected you.

 Getting injured at work because of something that was out of your control isn’t fair, and you shouldn’t have to take responsibility for paying for your injuries and care.

-South Carolina Labor Law gives you the ability to protect your rights and receive compensation if you have been hurt on the job.
+South Carolina’s labor laws give you the ability to protect your rights and receive compensation if you have been hurt on the job.
 You deserve peace of mind that someone will help you fight for your rights.
 That’s where we come in.